AndyMc3000/ci-ms2-party-chef/testing.md

 #### Reast-A-Quote Form ####
 * When I click on the Contact Us link in the Request A Quote introduction section contact.html loads as expected.
 * When I hover on the 'Lets Party' button it changes color and grows as expected.
 * When I enter details in all fields correctly and hit the 'Lets Party' button on the form, the Bootstrap validation highlights the fields in green as           expected.
 * When I enter details in all fields correctly and hit the 'Lets Party' button on the form, an Alert appears to notfy me my message has been sent. - BUG         emailjs is not sending an email.
 * When I enter details incorrectly I get an alert to say my meesage had been sent, yet Bootstrap validation then highlights the missing form infromation.  -        BUG

 ### Contact Page ###
 #### Navbar ####
 * When I click on the party Chef Logo in the navbar it loads index.html as expected.
-* The Home link button on the navbar shows an active status (button border) as expected.
+* The Contact link button on the navbar shows an active status (button border) as expected.
-* When I hover over the Contact button in the navabr it changes color as expected.
+* When I hover over the Home button in the navbar it changes color as expected.
-* When I click on the Contact button it opens contact.html as expected.
-* When I click on the MyMenu button it opens the MyMenu Modal as expected.
+* When I click on the Home button it opens index.html as expected.

 #### Google Map ####
+* When Google Map controls work expected - Pan, Zoom in/out, Pegman, Map/Satellite views, and Full screen mode.
+* When Click on a Party Chef marker and InfoWindow pops up with kitchen contact details as expected.
+All markers worked as expected.
+* When I click on a new marker while an InfroWindow is already open, the existing InfoWindow closes and the new one opens as expected.

 #### Social Media Section ####
+* When I hover over a social media icon it grows as expected.
+* When I click on a social media icon it launches the social media website in a new tab/page.

 #### Contact Form ####
+* When I complete the form correctly the fields are highlighted in green as expected.
+* When I complete the form correctly and hit the 'Send Message' button I get a 'Message Sent Successfully' alert.
+* When I close the 'Message Sent Successfully' alert the form does not clear.
+BUG
+* When I complete the form correctly and hit the 'Send Message' button I receive an email to the Party Chef email address as expected.
+* When I complete the form correctly and hit the 'Send Message' button I do not receive an email to my personal email address.
+BUG

+#### Footer ####
+* When I hover over the Home and Contact Us navigation buttons they change colour as expected.
+* When I click on the Home button it loads the index.html as expected.
+* When I click on the Contact Us button it reloads contact.html and sends me to the top of the page as expected.
+* When I hover over the social media icons they grow as expected.

 ## 5. Browser Testing ##

+I completed the manual testing on the following browsers

 ### Chrome ###
+* All tests ran OK (I completed the above manual testing using Chrome.

 ### Firefox ###